-The Stennis Center regularly conducts Civil-Military Leadership Dialogue and Discussion Programs, which bring together top leaders from the military and Congress.
+The Stennis Center for Public Service regularly conducts Civil-Military Leadership Dialogue and Discussion Programs, which bring together top leaders from the military and Congress.

-Military participants have included the Chairman of the Joint Chiefs of Staff, the Chief of Naval Operations, the Secretary of the Navy and many Flag Officers.
-Forty+ U.S. Senators and Representatives, cabinet secretaries, and distinguished writers have been program participants throughout the years, along with more than 100+ senior-level congressional staff members, including a number of chiefs of staff and committee staff directors.
+Military participants have included the Chairman of the Joint Chiefs of Staff, the Chief of Naval Operations, the Secretary of the Navy, and many Flag Officers.
+Forty+ U.S. Senators and Representatives, cabinet secretaries, and distinguished writers have been program participants throughout the years, along with more than 100+ senior-level congressional staff members, including several chiefs of staff and committee staff directors.

 Response to the programs continues to be strong from both military and civilian leaders.
-The Stennis Center will continue to place emphasis on leadership development opportunities for military and civilian decision-makers.
+The Stennis Center will continue to emphasize leadership development opportunities for military and civilian decision-makers.